 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 Texas Tech University is one of the finest schools in the country for Human Development & Family Studies.
-After graduating, human development students typically make an average of $33,643 at the beginning of their careers.
+Texas Tech University human development & family studies students earn 9.1% more than the standard human development graduate.
 This school is one of the largest schools in Texas.